AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Linked Theory for Turn of the Golden witch.md

 Then, we finally see [[Characters/Beatrice\|Beatrice]] and [[Characters/Battler\|Battler]] in the tea party.
 ![Pasted image 20250622161513.png](/img/user/Attachments/Pasted%20image%2020250622161513.png)
-When Beato announces the start of the game (with a distinct lack of quotation marks, meaning she is narrating this), the background of the tea party turn purple, which to us is a tell that what is happening stopped being a magical parallel of something real.
+When Beato announces the start of the game (with a distinct lack of quotation marks, meaning she is narrating this), the background of the tea party turns purple, which to us is a tell that what is happening stopped being a magical parallel of something real.
 This color filter basically marks the magical scenes that happen outside the game and don't constitute hints for solving the game itself.

 Whenever a meta scene needs to be overlayed over images from the game they will instead use this transparent flower pattern as framing.
 This has the same meaning as the purple filter in the tea party.